-Kazakhstan country profile - BBC News
+Kazakhstan profile

 He remains popular among many ordinary Kazakhs.
 His supporters say he preserved inter-ethnic accord and stability during the reform in the 1990s, and is widely credited for the country's impressive economic growth in first decade of the new millennium.

-Mr Nazarbayev has concentrated extensive powers in his own hands and is accused by the opposition of suppressing dissent.
+Mr Nazarbayev concentrated extensive powers in his own hands, and is accused by the opposition of suppressing dissent.
 He says democracy is a long-term goal, but that stability could be at risk if change is too swift.

+From 2017, he began a steady process of preparing for his departure from the presidency, not least by having parliament reduce the president's powers in favour of parliament, and appoint him chairman for life of a newly-strengthened Security Council.

+Nonetheless, his resignation in March 2019 came as a surprise.
+He was succeeded by Senate Chairman Kassym-Jomart Tokayev, who is due to serve as acting president until the end of the current term in April 2020.

 MEDIA